maxgio92/krawler/README.md

 The default configuration file path is `$HOME/.krawler.yaml`.
 You can specify a custom path with the `--config` option.

-When a configuration is not present, the [default configurations](./pkg/scrape/defaults.go) for repositories are used.
+When a configuration is not present, a default configurations for repositories are used (for example [this](https://github.com/maxgio92/krawler/blob/main/pkg/distro/centos/constants.go#L20) is the default for Centos).

 For a detailed overview see the [**reference**](docs/reference/CONFIG.md).